 If you love chocolate, cheesecake, and gluten-free Oreo cookies, you're going to love this recipe!
 While this cheesecake is not hard to make, it does take some time!
 That is time well spent though once you sit down to a satisfying bite of this creamy gluten-free cookies and cream cheesecake!

-The base of this cheesecake is similar to this gluten-free turtle cheesecake, which is another mouthwatering cheesecake recipe!
+The base of this cheesecake comes from my gluten-free cheesecake recipe.
 This cheesecake recipe has yet to fail, it always produces a delicious, creamy cheesecake that never cracks!
+For another variation, check out my gluten-free turtle cheesecake, another mouthwatering recipe!

 You only need seven ingredients to make an Oreo cheesecake!

-Gluten-free Oreos: I highly recommend using the gluten-free Oreos from Nabisco for this recipe because their taste and texture is spot on, but this recipe will work with any regular-stuffed gluten-free chocolate sandwich cookie.
+- Gluten-free Oreos: I highly recommend using the gluten-free Oreos from Nabisco for this recipe because their taste and texture is spot on, but this recipe will work with any regular-stuffed gluten-free chocolate sandwich cookie.
+You can also make a gluten-free cheesecake crust with store-bought or homemade gluten-free graham crackers, saving the Oreos for the filling and garnish.

-Cream Cheese: This recipe was made with regular-fat cream cheese.
+- Cream Cheese: This recipe was made with regular-fat cream cheese.
+In case you were wondering, most cream cheese is naturally gluten-free.

 How to Make Gluten-free Oreo Cheesecake